Professor Richard Moyle

 Richard's research career spans 50 years, including 10 years of fieldwork in Samoa, Tonga, Fiji, Niue, the Northern Cook Islands, Central Australia, and Takū.
 His many books include landmark volumes on the musics of Samoa, Tonga, Takū, the Pintupi, Alyawarra and Kukatja Aboriginal tribes, and also bilingual collections of oral tradition from Samoa, Tonga and Takū.
-He is the only ethnomusicologist to receive a Marsden Grant.
+He was the first ethnomusicologist to receive a Marsden Grant.
 He has judged more than 100 church choir competitions in Auckland and Wellington, and is the only palagi to be a Chief Judge for choirs at Teuila, Samoa's national competition event.
-Richard’s 2011 bilingual ethnographic dictionary of Takū sold out within a year of publication, and his fourth monograph on the culture of this remote Polynesian atoll, a study of Takū ritual and belief in practice, was published in 2017.
+Richard’s 2011 bilingual ethnographic dictionary of Takū sold out within a year of publication, and his fourth monograph on the culture of this remote Polynesian atoll, a study of Takū ritual and belief in practice, was published this year

 Research | Current